-Rest assured, nesting isn’t some kind of parenting trend, it’s a common and innate inkling that many women feel prior to giving birth.
+Rest assured, it isn’t some kind of parenting trend, it’s a common and innate inkling that many women feel prior to giving birth.

-In fact, the nesting instinct happens across the animal kingdom, with many species preparing a den or a nest to ensure their offspring’s comfort and safety upon arrival.
+In fact, this instinct happens across the animal kingdom, with many species preparing a den to ensure their offspring’s comfort and safety upon arrival.
 For birds, this looks like meticulously constructing a nest up in the treetops while for other animals it may mean constructing an underground burrow.

-For humans it isn’t quite as extreme and every woman’s experience with nesting is unique.
+For humans, it isn’t quite as extreme and every woman’s experience with nesting is unique.
 It isn’t necessarily about overhauling your entire house before bubs arrives.
-Sometimes, nesting can be as simple as wanting to spend more time at home.
+Sometimes, it can be as simple as wanting to spend more time at home.

 Nesting is rather a reminder of our primal connections and desire to connect with our child before it is even born (2).

-The exact cause of nesting remains unknown, but it’s been suggested that it may be associated with the hormonal changes associated with pregnancy (4).
-Some people also speculate that nesting is a technique for of establishing order during a new and uncertain time.
+The exact cause remains unknown, but it’s been suggested that it may be associated with the hormonal changes associated with pregnancy (4).
+Some people also speculate that nesting is a technique for establishing order during a new and uncertain time.

-An increase in adrenaline around the 38 or 39 week mark may also contribute to feeling ready to spruce up your home, but the emotional urges of nesting can be just as prominent (5).
+An increase in adrenaline around the 38 or 39-week mark may also contribute to feeling ready to spruce up your home, but the emotional urges can be just as prominent (5).

 Like most aspects of pregnancy and parenting, every mother’s experience with nesting is unique.
 For some expectant parents, it may begin as early as five months into the pregnancy while for others, it might not kick in until the weeks leading up to their due date.
 It’s also common for some mothers to never feel a desire to nest.